Which place is cheaper, Cleveland or Asheville?

 Cleveland offers some nice shopping areas.
 Large shopping malls offer plenty of selection.
 There's also West Side Market, which is the oldest public market in the city.
 Other interesting shopping areas include Little Italy and the Cleveland Flea.

-Asheville is a decent place to visit for visiting Christmas markets.
-However, Cleveland does not offer Christmas markets.
+Asheville is a nice place to visit for its scenery and beauty.
+However, Cleveland is not a destination known for its beauty.

 Asheville is a very popular place for its kid-friendly activities.
 Also, Cleveland is not quite as popular, but is fairly good for its family-friendly activities.